MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-quickstart.md

 * Start a HoloLens Project
 * Enable the correct plugins
-* Create an AR Dataset
+* Create an ARSessionConfig Data Asset
-* Set up the inputs to enable gestures
+* Set up gesture inputs
 * Build a basic level
 * Implement a pinch gesture